 At one time, a bell was tuned by the chipping away of metal from the mouth.
-Today it is cast "sharp" and then tuned, by a machine which removes metal from the inside of the sound bow, thus lowering its note.
+Today it is cast "sharp", and then tuned down in frequency by a lathe to remove metal from the inside, making its internal profile larger and thus lowering the note.
 Modern bells are more tuneful and more pleasant than older ones.
 This may be due to the alteration in shape and to the method of modern tuning, as pioneered by Taylors.

-Using a machine gives control over the harmonic tones.
+Using a lathe machine gives control over the harmonic tones.
 These include the:

-- fundamental, or struck note, which is one octave above the hum (twice the hum note),
+- fundamental / prime / struck note - one octave above the hum (twice the hum note);

-- minor 3rd (tierce) interval above the fundamental,
+- minor 3rd (tierce) interval (three semitones) above the fundamental;

-- fifth (quint) interval above the fundamental (3 times the hum note), and
+- fifth (quint) interval (seven semitones) above the fundamental (3 times the hum note);

 The fact that the fundamental is an octave higher than the hum (the lowest note) is due to the complex mode of vibration within.
 The hum persists for longer than the other tones and may be heard for some time after striking.
 Here is an example of the eight bells of Kidlington in Oxfordshire, after ringing down, chiming in the order 1, 3, 5, 7, 2, 4, 6, 8.
 This sequence is known as Queens.
-Turn up the volume to see for how long you can hear the tenor's hum note persist.
+For how long you can hear the tenor's hum note continue?

-An explanation of the tuning of church bells, and of musical temperament in general, can be found on Nigel Taylor's website (the link is now dead), the head tuner at the Whitechapel Bell Foundry in London.
+An explanation of the tuning of church bells, and of musical temperament in general, can be found on Nigel Taylor's website (this link unfortunately is now dead), the head tuner at the Whitechapel Bell Foundry in London.